andresromerodev/portfolio/pages/posts/extracting-amazon-product-data.md

 Chrome Driver: **[https://chromedriver.chromium.org/downloads](https://chromedriver.chromium.org/downloads)**

 After installation, you can instantiate a new driver.
-Consider this the birth of your data extraction bot.
+Consider this the start point of your data extraction bot.

 ```python
 PATH = './drivers/chromedriver.exe' # This should be the folder containing the driver